Wedding photography for couples who want to be present and enjoy every moment of their day.

 Photojournalistic wedding photography focuses on documenting wedding days with minimal posing, staged moments or coached smiles.
 This approach leads to original candid photos that record your loved ones as they are on your wedding day.
 Genuine emotions and all!

 I joined the Wedding Photojournalist Association (WPJA) in 2015.
 It’s an organization that exists to promote and accredit photographers who work primarily with a wedding photojournalistic approach.
-I participate in this organization by entering contests, viewing the work of other photographers and reading educational articles.
 It has inspired me so much!

 We love the candid photo style, but do you also do some posed wedding portraits?